GRAND COMPLICATIONSBy Andrea Bakketun

-GRAND COMPLICATIONSBook, 212 pages
+Book, 212 pages

 Distanz Verlag (DE), 2020

-Andrea Bakketun (b.
-1983 in Trondheim, Norway, lives and works in Oslo) and biologist Peter Roessingh invited people from the artist's creative circle for the transdisciplinary project Grand Complications.
-For one year, the participants transformed the site of an old school building in Rommen, a suburb of Oslo, and the surrounding forest into a research laboratory with the aim of artistically penetrating all facets of the existing ecosystem.
-The resulting video works, performances, and site-specific installations are part of a canon of artistic research that expands scientific methods with the help of artistic means, recalling Paul Klee's appeal that the goal of art is not to reproduce the visible, rather to make the invisible visible.
+The book Grand Complications documents a one-year, transdisciplinary research project by visual artist Andrea Bakketun.
+Together with biologist Peter Roessingh (NL) she transformed the site of an old school building in Rommen, a suburb of Oslo, and the surrounding garden into a research laboratory with the aim of artistically penetrating all facets of the existing ecosystem.
+Bakketun invited people from her creative circle to contribute with their reactions to the location, its physicality, history, biodiversity and spiritual significance.
+The resulting video works, texts, performances, and site-specific installations are part of a canon of artistic research that expands scientific methods with the help of artistic means, recalling Paul Klee's appeal that the goal of art is not to reproduce the visible, rather to make the invisible visible.

 Spring/Summer 2020 Preview Distanz

 And in selected bookstores:

 B*stard (Oppland kunstsenter, Lillehammer)